Raising chickens in your backyard is not difficult, and can be very rewarding.

 In these pages, we'll take each month in turn and look together at how to care for your chickens, step-by-step, month by month.

-If you'd like to take it a step further, signing up for my newsletter means you'll get a free checklist of tasks at the start of every month.
+If you'd like to take it a step further, signing up for my newsletter means you'll get a free checklist of critical tasks at the start of every month.

-You'll never need to worry about how to raise chickens, ever again!
+You'll never need to worry about how to raise chickens ever again!

-These pages are written with raising chickens in the northern hemisphere seasons in mind.
-If you're in the south, please choose the months that correspond most closely with your climate.
+If you're in the south, simply choose the months that correspond most closely with your climate.

 Use these links to jump straight there!

-Spring - the time when every chicken-holic's thoughts turn to incubating and hatching - or to heading down to the feed store or hatchery, to order some cute balls of fluff.
+Spring: the time when every chicken-holic's thoughts turn to incubating and hatching – or to heading down to the feed store or hatchery to order some cute balls of fluff.

 I have that covered with articles about what happens at different points of incubation, and a hatching course for those who want additional details and personal support.

-And what about the adults in the flock?
+What about the adults in the flock?
 As winter turns to Spring, do their needs change?
 What foods should they be given?

 When exactly will hens come back into lay after the scarcity of eggs during the winter months?